richardhundt/lupa/README.md

     lupa <file> -l
         list generated Lua

 Lupa is an object-oriented language which targets the LuaJIT2 VM.
-It supports a rich feature set inspired by Ruby (property access via methods), Scala (operators are methods, traits), Perl 6 (has, method, does) and Falcon.
+It supports a rich feature set inspired by Ruby (property access via methods), Perl 6 (has, method, does) and Falcon.

 It also has some less commonly found features, such as parsing expression grammars (via LPeg) integrated into the language (instead of the traditional PCRE), and type guards.

 ## Features